Going to Hershey Pennsylvania on vacation?

 Northlands–Represent animals that need to survive the harsh wilderness environment such as wolves, lynx, peregrine falcon, and bald eagles.

 The Hershey Hotel offers the Falconry Experience.
-Here you get to learn about Falconry and includes free-flight demonstrations, a simulated hunt demo and you even get to experience one of these majestic birds landing on your hand.
+Here you get to learn about Falconry which includes free-flight demonstrations, and a simulated hunt demo and you even get this unique experience of one of these majestic birds landing on your hand.

-The hotel also offers in 2021 a Hawk Walk.
-In order to do this, you would have needed to have done the Falconry Experience or have prior experience with these birds of prey and feel comfortable walking the grounds of the Hershey Hotel with the birds landing on your hand when called.
-The walk costs $130 and is by appointment only.
+The hotel also offers in 2024 a Hawk Walk.
+To do this, you would have needed to have done the Falconry Experience or have prior experience with these birds of prey and feel comfortable walking the grounds of the Hershey Hotel with the birds landing on your hand when called.
+The walk costs $150 and is by appointment only.

 Both these experiences are fun and educational for the whole family.